ducornag/DD2482-Tutorial-Dicord-Git/DD2482-Tutorial-Discord-Git/step2.md

 Copy it immediately into the code, as you won't be able to see it afterwards.

 For the bot's token, go to the same page where you created the bot, go to its page and you will find its token there.
 Reset the token if necessary.
-Again, copy it immediately into the code, as you won't be able to see it afterwards.
+Again, copy it immediately into the code, as you won't be able to see it afterwards unless you reset the token.

 **Again, make sure you keep it safe**

 Once this has been done, your bot is ready for use!
 But we'll first try to understand what it does.